All Episodes

 Anyway, they go on and on and on.

-This is about discrediting the informer, discrediting the use of informants, playing Up the role the defense lawyers for the Fort Dick Six are going to have.
+This is about discrediting the informer, discrediting the use of informants, playing up the role the defense lawyers for the Fort Dick Six are going to have.

-I just wanted to point it out to you because yesterday I predicted it.
+I just wanted to point it out to you because yesterday, I predicted it.

 Right here in today's morning update.

-Speaking of the New York Times.
+Speaking of the New York Times, get this.

-For all the suspects talk of holy war and martyrdom, investigators said there's little indication that they were devout or even practicing Muslims.
+For all the suspects' talk of holy war and martyrdom, investigators said there's little indication that they were devout or even practicing Muslims.

-Leaders at nearby Muslim houses of worship said they had never seen the suspects, and they were troubled to learn that they had uh tried to use faith as a justification for their plan.
+Leaders at nearby Muslim houses of worship said they had never seen the suspects, and they were troubled to learn that they had tried to use faith as a justification for their plan.

 Oh, see, they were not.